-Aircraft En Route Minimum Separation Provisions Como annicio a 15 miles Provided the preceding aircraft maintains a true airspeed of 20 knots or more faster than the following aircraft and both are within 100 miles of the DME/ TACAN station.
-Same cruising level and 20 miles Provided the preceding aircraft maintains a true airspeed of 20 knots or more faster than the following aircraft. same track 20 miles Provided both aircraft are within 100 miles of the DME/TACAN station.
-25 miles Climbing or descending on the same track 15 miles at the time levels are crossed Provided that one aircraft maintains level flight while vertical separation does not exist.
-Reciprocal tracks 40 miles The 40 mile separation need not apply if it has been established that the aircraft have passed each other and are at least 10 miles apart.
+Minimum Separation Provisions 15 miles Provided the preceding aircraft maintains a true airspeed of 20 knots or more faster than the following aircraft and both are within 100 miles of the DME/ TACAN station.
+20 miles Provided the preceding aircraft maintains a true airspeed of 20 knots or more faster than the following aircraft.
+20 miles Provided both aircraft are within 100 miles of the DME/TACAN station.
+25 miles 15 miles at the time levels are crossed Provided that one aircraft maintains level flight while vertical separation does not exist.
+40 miles The 40 mile separation need not apply if it has been established that the aircraft have passed each other and are at least 10 miles apart.
 The 10 miles may be further reduced to 5 miles when both aircraft are within 100 miles of the DME/TACAN station.
+Separation 15 miles 20 miles 20 miles 25 miles 15 miles at the time levels are crossed